guluisacat/imlzq.github.io/_posts/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing.markdown

 The third function, `TA_InvokeCommandEntryPoint`, is our primary focus for analysis, as developers handle external data requests in this function.

-Additionally, `TA_OpenSessionEntryPoint` also merits attention due to its capacity to accept external inputs, posing a potential vulnerability hotspot.
+Additionally,we need to care about `TA_OpenSessionEntryPoint` too because it can handle the external inputs as well, posing a potential vulnerability attack surface.

-As we can see below, the TEE relies on UUIDs to identify different TAs.
+**As we can see below, the TEE relies on UUIDs to identify different TAs.**

 ![General Architecture](/images/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing/WX20240529-150833.png)